Donald C. Chang

+Early life and education

+Chang was born in what is now Shenzhen in Guangdong, China, in 1942.
+His father was a rice merchant, and Chang's family fled to Hong Kong to escape the Land Reform Movement.
+While attending a refugee school in Hong Kong, Chang became interested in science.
+He received multiple scholarships to attend National Taiwan University, where he received a B.S. in physics in 1965, then earned a M.S. and Ph.D. in the subject at Rice University in the United States.

 Detection of cancer using nuclear magnetic resonance (NMR)

 Chang is an early pioneer in the study of the physical properties of water in cells using spin-echo nuclear magnetic resonance (NMR) techniques.
 When Donald Chang was working in the Physics Department at Rice University, he built a home-made NMR spectrometer to measure the relaxation times (T1 and T2) of water in normal cells/tissues, cancer cells and simply in free water samples.

 His major collaborator at that time was the physiologist, C.F.
 Hazlewood, in the Baylor College of Medicine.
 Many publications related to this work were published with Hazlewood.
 Chang and his team gave the first time report that the relaxation time of cellular water (heart muscle cells in this case) is much shorter than the relaxation time of free water in 1971.
 Also, their experiments suggested that such shortening of relaxation times in cellular water is not due to the diffusion limitation as was believed at that time.